sundowndev/castle/README.md

 ## Current status

+**Under active development**.
 The current version is v0, the API is unstable but still usable.
 The current design needs more feedback and use case examples to release a v1.

 ## Installation